escamoteur/watch_it/README.md

 | `watchFuture` | observes a Future and triggers a rebuild whenever the Future completes

-To be able to use the functions you have either to derive your widget from `WatchingWidget` or `WatchingStatefulWidget` or use the `WatchItMixin` in your widget class and call the watch functions inside the their build functions.
+To be able to use the functions you have either to derive your widget from `WatchingWidget` or `WatchingStatefulWidget` or use the `WatchItMixin` or `WatchingStatefulWidgetMixin` in your widget class and call the watch functions inside the their build functions.

 Just call `watch*` to listen to the data type you need, and `WatchIt` will take care of cancelling bindings and subscriptions when the widget is destroyed.